nasa/oceandata-notebooks/README.md

 On a laptop or on-prem server, there are good reasons not to set these variables.

 > [!Important]
 > The subsections below assume you have run the following cell to configure and activate the development environment.
+The last line ensures you can run a bash kernel from jupyter.

 ```{code-cell}
 :scrolled: true